 While these programs help thousands of people stay in shape, they do come with a hefty price tag and they’re not for everyone.

-Instead, consider flexible at-home workouts that you can do on your own terms without having to consume shakes, shell out hundreds of dollars for, or repeat the same sets of exercises over and over.
+Instead, consider flexible at-home workouts that you can do on your own terms without having to consume shakes, shell out hundreds of dollars, or repeat the same sets of exercises over and over.

 Fortunately, there are options for all kinds of people — from beginners to athletes.

-Here are the 5 best home exercise programs out there — all less than $25.
+Here are the 5 best home exercise programs out there — all fewer than $25.

 This home exercise program app offers at-home workouts that could jumpstart your fitness.

 Aaptiv offers a 7-day free trial (look at the menu on the homepage), and comes in at $14.99 per month after that ($99 per year).
 The app is packed with at-home workouts to help you find a program that fits your lifestyle.

 The Aaptiv home exercise program app has a staff of personal trainers that offer guided at workouts for yoga, treadmill, strength training, stretching, outdoor running, the elliptical, rowing, cycling, stair climbing, and more.